grbl/grbl/README.md

 ***

+_**This is the development branch for Grbl v1.0 for the Arduino Mega2560 only.
+All Arduino Uno(328p) references have been stripped and will not work.
+The intent is to expand Grbl's functionalities without the flash and memory constraints of the smaller 328p.
+Most changes here will be mirrored onto the main Grbl repo when it makes sense to, and vice versa.**_

-_**This is the development branch for Grbl v1.0's upcoming release.
-In general, the new features here are beta, so use with caution.
+_**Please keep in mind, this version of Grbl is currently beta, so use with caution.
 If you'd like to help, please report any bugs or oddities that you find!
 Thanks!**_

 ***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
-It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.
+This version of Grbl runs on an Arduino Mega2560 only.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.

 It accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
 Macro functions, variables, and most canned cycles are not supported, but we think GUIs can do a much better job at translating them into straight g-code anyhow.

 Grbl includes full acceleration management with look ahead.
-That means the controller will look up to 18 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.
+That means the controller will look up to 24 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.

 * [Licensing](https://github.com/grbl/grbl/wiki/Licensing): Grbl is free software, released under the GPLv3 license.